-After documentation has been received by the Office of Student Affairs, it will be reviewed by the Dean of Students.
-It is necessary for the student to meet with the Dean of Students each semester, preferably after the student has signed up for courses and before classes begin.
-At this meeting the Dean of Students will interview the student and together they will make a plan for accommodating the student's disability.
+After documentation has been received by the Office of Student Affairs, it will be reviewed by the Assistant Dean of Students.
+It is necessary for the student to meet with the Disability Specialist each semester, preferably after the student has signed up for courses and before classes begin.
+At this meeting the Disability Specialist will interview the student and together they will make a plan for accommodating the student's disability.

 Examples of Accommodations

 It is important to note that colleges are not required to waive or substitute essential elements of programs.
 Colleges are required to provide reasonable accommodations to assure reasonable access to persons with disabilities for all institutional programs and services.